Turkey's Erdogan to meet Azeri's Aliyev as thousands flee Karabakh

-Repeats story to change media packaging identifier from previous ARMENIA-ZERBAIJAN/, no change to text

-Sept 25 (Reuters) - Turkish President Tayyip Erdogan is to meet his ally Azeri President Ilham Aliyev on Monday, as thousands of ethnic Armenians began an exodus from Nagorno-Karabakh after Azerbaijan defeated the breakaway region's fighters last week.
+GORIS, Armenia, Sept 25 (Reuters) - Turkish President Tayyip Erdogan is to meet his ally, Azeri President Ilham Aliyev, on Monday, as thousands of ethnic Armenians fled Nagorno-Karabakh after Azerbaijan defeated the breakaway region's fighters last week.

 The Armenians of Karabakh, a territory internationally recognised as part of Azerbaijan but previously beyond its control, were forced into a ceasefire last week after a 24-hour military operation by the much-larger Azerbaijani military.